 How to Capture Screenshot in Ubuntu using PrintScreen Button

 Like in Windows, you could simply use the “PrtScn” button on your keyboard for taking screenshots in Ubuntu/GNOME.
 Pressing “Alt+PrtScn” buttons together will help you to take a screenshot of a particular window.
 Like the same, pressing “Shift+PrtScn” will let you capture a selected area of your screen.
-After pressing these shortcuts, the OS will display a window where you could choose the location and name to save the captured screenshot.
+After pressing these shortcuts, the OS will display a window where you can choose the location and name to save the captured screenshot.

 Print Screen using GIMP in Ubuntu